exfalsoquodlibet/RCT-ONS-Behavioural-Insights/PowerBySimulation.md

 3. Collect the significant test result for the intervention effect.

-4. Re-run steps 3-4 a number of times (i.e., 1000 repetition).
+4. Re-run steps 3-4 a number of times (e.g., 1000 repetition).
 The proportion of times that we'll reject the null hypothesis is the power at that N.

-5. To determine a-priori sample size to detect the desired effect for the desired power, we'll search over possible n values of N, re-run steps 3-5 for each value of N, to find the value that yeilds our desire power.
+5. To determine the a-priori sample size to detect the desired effect for the desired power, we'll search over possible n values of N, re-run steps 2-4 for each value of N, and find the value that yeilds our desire power.

 ### Step 1: Determine minimal effect of practical significance